Buildings & Grounds

 The Church and attached Parish House are of granite exterior and slate roofs.
 The buildings are arranged in an “L” shape surrounding the Close, a tree-shaded, grassed area.
 The Close contains a 30 by 15 foot Memorial Garden for the interment of ashes, and a brick labyrinth that was installed in its center in 2003.

 The Gallery Organ is a marvelous instrument designed and installed by Charles McManis in 1956.
 The organ was heavily damaged in 1989 when a tornado dislodged heavy masonry from the steeple, sending it through the roof.
 It was rebuilt by Mr. McManis and was improved with the addition of several new ranks.
-The blower and motor were recently replaced.
 A smaller chancel organ was installed in 1964.
 Both organs may be played at either of two consoles.

 The Church contains a full complement of wonderful stained glass windows – five by Tiffany.
 One window, found on the northeast corner of the church, was designed by former parishioner Judith McManis, who also designed and crafted many liturgical hangings, and vestments.
 The theme of the window celebrates St. John’s position in the community and was commissioned as an art glass window in 2004.
 All windows are protected by exterior plastic covers.